 Cooking outdoors forms a pivotal part of our clients' life in Covent Garden, where their large roof garden elevates alfresco dining to new heights.
 We designed a 3.5-metre long outdoor kitchen island at an L-shape, integrating a grill, sink and cabinets.
-Cladded in crimson, and finished in a Corian white worktop, this cooking hub defines a central vantage point atop the main entertainment deck.
-Large get-togethers of family and guests perch comfortably amongst variously spacious outdoor seating to enjoy the majestic vista of a spinning London Eye in the city backdrop with easygoing rooftop trendiness.
+Hued in a deep crimson tint, and finished in a Corian white worktop, this cooking hub defines a central vantage point atop the main entertainment deck.
+Large get-togethers of family and friends perch comfortably among expansive seating areas to enjoy the majestic vista of a spinning London Eye with easygoing, and rather convenient, rooftop trendiness.

 The pure white geometric furniture set in this Pimlico rooftop terrace complements the tones of limestone cladding and sandstone pavers.
 The seats' architectonic forms are softened by the round outlines of Eucalypt, Mexican lilies and Lavenders, while the lightweight chairs and table are weighted with sand in their bases, sustaining trouble-free use in gusty wind.
 Easily maintained, the innovative Vondom furniture contributes to an effortless outdoor experience, enabling more time to enjoy the inspiring panoramas of Battersea Power Station, Chelsea Embankment and Wembley Stadium, while aptly perfecting a roof garden makeover with its lustrous patina.